ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 An expression's type (before evaluation) and its resulting value's type (after computation) are the same.
 This allows the compiler to avoid runtime type checks in binaries.
 In OCaml, the compiler removes type information, so it's not available at runtime.
 In programming theory, this is called [subject reduction](https://en.wikipedia.org/wiki/Subject_reduction).

-### Global Definitions
+## Global Definitions

 Every value can be named.
 This is the purpose of the `let ... = ... ` construction.
 The name is on the left; the expression is on the right.
 * If the expression can be evaluated, it take places right away.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.

-The following section discusses definitions with computation.
-Definitions without computation, like functions, are discussed in the next section.
+The following sections discusses definitions with computation.
+Definitions without computation, like functions, are discussed later.

 Global definitions are those entered at the toplevel.
 This is what happens when writing a definition in UTop:
 ```ocaml